 The truth of the situation is, at sometime in recent history, a misleading consensus started, that white rice (and other “white” foods) are bad for you, and that brown rice is better, healthier for you.
 How this myth started, is not clear.
 But it is a myth, and it is, with a little looking into, totally unfounded.
 The following is a list of some of the more common claims against white rice (and other “white” foods) and the repudiations discovered upon some investigation.

-The Facts of the Matter: While it is true that foods are less processed contain more nutrients, again, there are other considerations to take into account here.
+The Facts of the Matter: While it is true that foods that are less processed contain more nutrients, again, there are other considerations to take into account here.
 The unprocessed components of brown-rice grains contain both nutrients that are good for us to eat, and some anti-nutrients that the plant uses as a defense system against pests.

 Also, the bran in brown rice contains arsenic.
 The processing of brown rice into white rice, (which removes arsenic, that is located in the bran, and bran is what makes rice “brown”) eliminates the arsenic.